bennycheung/bennycheung.github.io/_posts/2022-11-02-stable-diffusion-training-for-embeddings.md

 ...
 ```

 - The embedding keyword `realbenny-t2` is ready to put into use.
-In our case, we also trained an additional embedding `realbenny-t1` with 1 token so taht we can use different embeddings for different generation parameters.
+In our case, we also trained an additional embedding `realbenny-t1` with 1 token so that we can use different embeddings for different generation parameters.

 ## Bonus Notes: Prompt Attention/Emphasis
 There is a recent addition to Stable Diffusion.
 We can use `()` in the prompt increases the model's attention to enclosed words, and `[]` decreases it.
 You can combine multiple modifiers: